 The flight was 30 minutes from engines-on to engines-off, and this was a good amount of time - not too short but not too long either.
 Clearly, flying from the heart of London would potentially include more time above the city but would be a much shorter flight with a greater price tag.
 Flying from Elstree meant I spent longer in the helicopter and got to see the Olympic Park and the varied cityscape en-route to the city.

-Try this one:You can book a London helicopter flight with Wish.co.uk and see the capital from above just like me.
+Here's a suggestion:You can book a London helicopter flight with Wish.co.uk and see the capital from above just like me.
 A choice of four take-off locations are available.

 What to expect on the day